Translational Service Research And Design Methodology (TSRDM)

 However, this left open my question of how the discoveries of theories can be better transferred into practice.
 The usual research methods such as conceptual paper, design science research or case studies are either conceptual or practical in nature and if they combine both sides then they usually bridge the gap in a very specific way of object definitions.

-Summarized: how to bridge the gap between basic and applied research and how to systematically use scientific knowledge to improve human life?
+Summarized: how to bridge the gap between basic and applied research and how to systematically use scientific knowledge to enhance human well-becoming?

 Translational research as the missing piece of the puzzle.
 The concept of translational research originally comes from clinical research and is intended in bridging two key “gaps” by first moving discoveries from "bench to bedside" and second "into clinical practice" (Sung et al., 2003).
 Translational research is to bridge basic and applied research to find innovative treatment for societal benefit (Dayal & Heath, 2025; Kong & Segre, 2010; Murdock & Stephenson, 2024).
 This intention expanded to the translational research continuum, emphasizing the broader process of translating research into practice and community health impact (Woolf, 2008).
 Khoury et al. (Khoury et al., 2007) introduced a four-phase (T1–T4) model, representing the evolution in how translational research is conceptualized.